-UNCTAD is a permanent intergovernmental body established by the United Nations General Assembly in 1964.
+United Nations Conference on Trade and Development (UNCTAD) is a permanent intergovernmental body established by the United Nations General Assembly in 1964.
 Its headquarters are in Geneva (Switzerland).
-UNCTAD supports developing countries to access the benefits of a globalized economy more fairly and effectively, by providing analysis, consensus-building, and technical assistance.
+UNCTAD supports developing countries in accessing the benefits of a globalized economy more fairly and effectively, by providing analysis, consensus-building, and technical assistance.
 Its focus is predominantly on trade, investment, finance, and technology as vehicles for inclusive and sustainable development.

 Nevertheless, national and international port systems constitute a privileged field of research and activity for this organization:

-- In 1976, UNCTAD developed one of the first studies on port performance by providing 18 indicators divided in two broad categories: financial (7 indicators) and operational (11 indicators).
+- In 1976, UNCTAD developed one of the first studies on port performance by providing 18 indicators divided into two broad categories: financial (7 indicators) and operational (11 indicators).

 - UNCTAD has developed Port Management Monographs, gathering in-depth reports on national and international port systems addressed through various analytical perspectives.
 In some cases, the reports are focused at terminal level while in others they deal with the port as a whole.